-AICP is the American Planning Association's professional institute, providing recognized leadership nationwide in the certification of professional planners, ethics, professional development, planning education, and the standards of planning practice.
+The American Institute of Certified Planners is the American Planning Association's professional institute and the recognized leader in certifying professional planners and promoting ethical planning, professional development, planning education, and standards of practice.

 AICP's Certification Maintenance program helps planners gain the knowledge and skills they need to remain current in the practice of planning.